t3rn/t3rn/docs/main/docs/executor/become-an-executor/aixecutor-setup.md

 **3.** Specify limit on gas usage

-This will stop your Executor from running if gas rises above this level.
+This will stop your AIxecutor from running if gas rises above this level.
 The value is in gwei.
 The default is 1000 gwei.

 Example: `export EXECUTOR_MAX_L3_GAS_PRICE=100`

 ### PRIVATE KEYS

-**1.** Set the `PRIVATE_KEY_LOCAL` variable of your Executor, which is the private key of the wallet you will use.
+**1.** Set the `PRIVATE_KEY_LOCAL` variable of your AIxecutor, which is the private key of the wallet you will use.
 The example below is a fake generated key that should/cannot not be used:

 ```bash
 export PRIVATE_KEY_LOCAL=dead93c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56dbeef
 ```

-:::tip Executor Privacy
+:::tip AIxecutor Privacy
 Read more about [Executor Privacy and Security](../../resources/executor-privacy.md)
 :::